-When a student at our school accesses computers, computer networks owned or operated by our school district, he or she assumes certain responsibilities and obligations.
+When a student at our school accesses computers and computer networks owned or operated by our school district, he/she assumes certain responsibilities and obligations.
 All access of this type is subject to school policies and to local, state and federal laws.
-Berlin Brothersvalley expects that students' use of computers provided by this school district will be ethical and will reflect academic honesty.
-Students must demonstrate respect for intellectual property, ownership of data, system security mechanisms, and rights of privacy.
+Berlin Brothersvalley expects that student use of computers provided by this school will be ethical and will reflect academic honesty.
+Students must demonstrate respect for intellectual property, ownership of data, system security mechanisms, and rights to privacy.